Patriot Glass Solutions, a Div - GuruFocus.com

 Forward-Looking Statements

-Statements in this press release about our future expectations, including the likelihood that with over 125 school installations already completed, we are well positioned to assist schools with the implementation of the TEA’s final rule to ensure compliance; constitute "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, Section 21E of the Securities Exchange Act of 1934, and as that term is defined in the Private Litigation Reform Act of 1995.
+Statements in this press release about our future expectations, including the likelihood that Curtis Stout will market C-Bond Secure and C-Bond BRS to its significant customer network; the likelihood that Curtis Stout will offer sales and support for C-Bond Secure and C-Bond BRS in the states of Oklahoma, Arkansas, Louisiana, Tennessee, Mississippi, Alabama, Georgia, Florida, and Texas; the likelihood that Curtis Stout will focus on bringing Patriot Glass Solutions’ products to schools, government, law enforcement facilities, courthouses, prisons, jails, and detention centers; constitute "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, Section 21E of the Securities Exchange Act of 1934, and as that term is defined in the Private Litigation Reform Act of 1995.
 Such forward-looking statements involve risks and uncertainties and are subject to change at any time, and our actual results could differ materially from expected results.
-These risks and uncertainties include, without limitation, the Company’s ability to successfully commercialize its products; the likelihood that the TEA’s rule will be adopted by August 2023; the Company’s and its customers’ ability to source materials; construction delays; the Company’s ability to raise capital; regulatory risks; as well as other risks.
+These risks and uncertainties include, without limitation, the Company’s ability to successfully commercialize its products; the Company’s and its customers’ ability to source materials; construction delays; the Company’s ability to raise capital; regulatory risks; as well as other risks.
 Additional information about these and other factors may be described in the Company’s filings with the Securities and Exchange Commission (“SEC”) including its Form 10-K filed on March 31, 2023, its Forms 10-Q filed on May 15, 2023, November 14, 2022, and August 15, 2022, and in future filings with the SEC.
 The Company undertakes no obligation to update or release any revisions to these forward-looking statements to reflect events or circumstances after the date of this statement or to reflect the occurrence of unanticipated events, except as required by law.

 Contact: Allison Tomek C-Bond Systems [email protected]